Rithikkaa-17/cervical-cancer-hdi-ecological-study/cervical-cancer-hdi-ecological-study/README.md

 - UNAIDS data: UNAIDS terms of use
 - Our World in Data mirrors: OWID content is available under Creative Commons BY 4.0 (https://ourworldindata.org/about#access-to-owid-content-and-data); underlying data retain their original source's license
 - Karlinsky (2024) ICDR dataset: released under the paper's stated open-data terms (Demographic Research is an open-access journal)

-## Citation

-If you use this repository, please cite the accompanying manuscript (see `manuscript/`) and the original data sources listed above.